Matakana Island is a blend of different landscapes - white sand surf beach, pine forest, farmland and tranquil harbour.

 To get to Matakana Island to surf, you will need your own boat or find someone in a boat to take you.
 It is illegal and dangerous to swim across the shipping channel from Mount Maunganui.

-It's possible to visit the inner harbour side of Matakana island on a guided tour, which involves a ferry trip and a journey across tidal sand flats on a restored 1914 wagon drawn by Clydesdale horses.
-The trip includes historic sites and a barbecue lunch.
+It's possible to visit the inner harbour side of Matakana island on a guided tour, which involves a ferry trip and harbour cruise landing on the dock for a unique vantage point of Tauranga and Mount Maunganui.